Phronima sedentaria: Ecology

-Life cycle & development
+Reproduction & life cycle

 Female Phronima sedentaria are capable of producing up to 600 eggs at a time.
 Juveniles spend their early development within the mother in a specialized pouch called the marsupium.
 After finding a suitable host, the female begins to transform the barrel into a nursery for its young.
 She uses her pleopods and anterior pereiopods to remove offspring from the marsupium, while her posterior pereiopods maintain stability and grasp onto the barrel.
 Once inside, the young organize themselves into a medial ring around the interior of the barrel.
 This shape is maintained until the mother delivers food, which the offspring then feed on and return to formation afterwards.
 Young P. sedentaria use the barrel as another food source.
 The offspring of P. sedentaria develop within their barrel homes until reaching prematurity, after which they are able to feed and survive independently.
 Development is characterized by growth stages in which molting occurs.
 Each molt adds a new segment to the sets of pleopods in the rear.
 The emergence of sexual dimorphism occurs soon after prematurity.